phrest/api/README.md

 * Self documenting based on PHP DocBlocks
 * Allows both HTTP and Internal API via PhREST SDK: http://github.com/phrest/sdk
-* SDK Generator, will analyse the available calls and generate a basic SDK for request methods and response stubs
+* SDK Generator, will analyse the available calls and create a basic SDK for request methods and response stubs

 Installation
 ============